lowla/liblowladb/README.md

 ## Requirements
 liblowladb is currently supported on iOS 6.0 and above.
 Versions for Android and Windows are planned.
-**The unit tests for liblowladb on iOS require XCode 6.
-The Travis build will fail until Travis migrates to XCode 6, which is expected to happen shortly after the general release.**
+Note that the unit tests for liblowladb on iOS require XCode 6.

 ## Installation